Bethe-Sommerfeld Conjecture and Absolutely Continuous Spectrum of Multi-Dimensional Quasi-Periodic Schr\"odinger Operators: Introduction

 Now we describe the structure of the paper.
 In Section \ref{section1}, we discuss notation and some major conventions we will be using in our paper.
-Section \ref{section2} gives the definition of the Strong Diophantine Conditions and proves that it is generic.
+Section \ref{section2} gives the definition of the Strong Diophantine Condition and proves that it is generic.
 Section \ref{section3} performs the zeroth step of our procedure, while in Section \ref{section4} we construct resonant clusters $K^{(0)}_m$ necessary for the first step of our construction.
 In Section \ref{section5} we actually perform the first step.
 In Section \ref{goodset-3} we prove the version of the Bourgain's Lemma that we need for our construction.
 Section \ref{section7} is one of the most important in our paper (together with section \ref{section4}): in Section \ref{section7} we set up the induction process (to be kicked off at step 2).
 The complete inductive statement that is pushed onto the next level (modulo sets of small measure) is rather involved and includes several definitions and estimates.
 The main inductive statements, Theorem \ref{MGT} and Theorem \ref{Thm7.4}, are proved in Sections \ref{section8} and \ref{section9}.
 A short Section \ref{8.1'} then describes how to finish the proof of our main theorem, using mostly quite standard tools.
 Finally, Section \ref{section10} contains various Appendices; in order to help the reader, we have also included the Index of Notation at the end of this section.

 Let us now briefly discuss possible generalisations of our results.
 First, it seems that our results could be extended to infinite range potentials $V$ -- when Fourier coefficients $V_{\bn}$ decay super-exponentially in $\bn$ (very likely), or even exponentially (quite possible).
 We decided that, since our paper is quite long and technical as it is, we will not consider these cases in it.
-Also, our approach seems to work for other differential operators with constant coefficients perturbed by a potential; pseudo-differential operators is a completely different ballgame, and our methods are likely be less effective when dealing with them.
-We also think our approach can be used to study the regime of large coupling constant in discrete Schr\"odinger type operators.
+Also, our approach seems to work for other differential operators with constant coefficients perturbed by a potential; pseudo-differential operators are a completely different ballgame, and our methods are likely be less effective when dealing with them.
+We also think our approach can be used to study the regime of large coupling constant in discrete Schr\"odinger type operators. {\newred Finally, see remark \ref{newrm1} concerning the possibility to prove the complete absolute continuity of the spectrum of $H$ for large energies. }